binfalse/docker-auto-update/README.md

 <a href="https://binfalse.de/2017/01/24/automatically-update-docker-images//"><img src="https://binfalse.de/assets/media/pics/2017/docker-auto-update.png"  title="Automatically Update your Docker Images" width="400px"></a>

 This is a tool that helps you keeping your Docker images and containers up-to-date.
-It basically consists of two files:
+It basically consists of three files:

 * [`/etc/cron.daily/docker-updater.sh` is the main script.](etc/cron.daily/docker-updater.sh) Placed in `/etc/cron.daily` it will regularly check for updates of your images.
+* [`/etc/default/docker-updater` configures the update tool.](etc/default/docker-updater) The `docker-updater.sh` will use this as a setup.
+At least you need to set the `ENABLED` variable to `1`, otherwise the update tool won't run.
 * [`/etc/docker-compose-auto-update.conf` lists Docker Compose environments.](etc/docker-compose-auto-update.conf) Add the paths to the `docker-compose.yml` files on your system, one per line.
 It will be read by the `docker-updater.sh` script and containers will be updated automatically.